edgarroman/zappa-django-guide/docs/aws_network.md

 ## Note on Redundancy

 While these examples are all using a single subnet for clarity, in production you will want to create multiple subnets within the VPC all with different availability zones.
-This ensures if there is a failure within a single subnet, there are alternate paths.
+This ensures if there is a failure within a single availability zone, there are alternate paths.

 The general approach is to associate the Lambda functions with multiple subnets and the AWS resources with the same multiple subnets (e.g. RDS).